 Is there more than one intake period for this program?

 Yes.
-Applications for the next cohort of the i.d.e.a.
-Fund will open in March 2024.
+Cohort 1 ended on February 28, 2023.
+Applications for Cohort 2 cohort of the i.d.e.a.
+Fund open on March 24, 2023 and will close on April 17, 2023.
 Updates will be posted on the i.d.e.a.
 Fund website.
-At the bottom of this page, you can also sign up to receive email updates and to be notified when the applications open.
+At the bottom of this page you can also sign up to receive email updates and to be notified when the applications open.

 How much detail do you require for the budget in the application?

 The budget form is created to provide us with a high-level understanding of your project and project activities from a financial perspective so that we can review how much seed funding you are requesting, how much you are contributing, and how you expect to use that money.
 If you are accepted into the program, we will be working with you to develop a more comprehensive budget, KPIs and milestones.

 Can I apply to this program if my business is pre-revenue?
 Is there a minimum revenue requirement?

 There is no minimum revenue required for i.d.e.a.
 Fund.
 Companies must have fewer than 500 employees.